marco-jardim/Uber-Surge-Prediction-and-analysis/README.md

 ## Description for files

-Fetch data: `surge.py` is the main program to fetch surge multipliers, weather and temperature data, traffic and incident data, and then store them into DynamoDB.
+## Fetch data: `surge.py` is the main program to fetch surge multipliers, weather and temperature data, traffic and incident data, and then store them into DynamoDB.

  `database_total.py` is the program which will be called when `surge.py` runs.
 It includes the code to connect to my database and create new table, delete table, insert item to specified table.

+ Other files are for independent functions and their database program.

+ ### Flask